cuongkane/blog/public/posts/2024/06/write_valuable_tests.md

 For example: PostgreSQL offers the JSONB data type for efficient storage and querying of JSON data, including indexing capabilities.
 But, we don't have it in SQLite.

-7. Only test logging when it is crucial

-Logging is treated as an implementation detail of the SUT.

-Most of the time, logging shouldn't be verified.

-Logging should only be tested when it takes the crucial part in debugging issues or for analytic tasks.

-8. Avoid mixing test code with production code
+7. Avoid mixing test code with production code

 The problem with code pollution is that it mixes up test and production code and thereby increases the maintenance costs of the latter.